bologer/anycomment.io/readme.txt

 * Fixed typo in Russian translation message when trying to delete a comment
 * Fixed issue when comments displayed on the single page could go over the page content as invisible element, #129
 * Fixed issue with file input icon (was displaying as black square instead), #128
-* Fixed issue when send comment button was too close to the "accept privacy policy" checkbo
+* Fixed issue when send comment button was too close to the "accept privacy policy" checkbox

 = 0.0.53 – 04.09.2018 =